ELIAICHI KIMARO (Director, Producer, Writer, DP)

 9elephants produces videos for non-profits working within underserved communities to address social and economic justice issues.
 Kimaro brings a lifetime of personal and professional experience exploring issues of culture, identity, race, class, and gender to her Award-winning directorial debut, A Lot Like You.

-Drawing upon her 10-year film journey, she is currently on the campus/conference lecture circuit engaging communities across the country in discussion about some of the issues in her film, including gender violence, global mixed race/multicultural issues, cultural identity and the power of personal storytelling.
+Drawing upon her 10-year film journey, she is currently on the campus/conference lecture circuit engaging communities across the country in discussion about some of the issues in her film, including gender-based violence, global mixed race/multicultural issues, cultural identity and the power of personal storytelling.

 ERIC FRITH (Producer, Editor, Writer) www.byrdproductions.com